 Shaded picnic tables are also available on the grounds of the courthouse.

-9. See The World’s Largest Rose Tree
+See The World’s Largest Rose Tree

 Who would have guessed that the largest rose tree in the world resides in the barren desert of Tombstone, Arizona?

+The story of how this rose tree came to be is actually quite remarkable.
 Cuttings from a Scottish rose tree were sent to a young bride from her family in Scotland when she was feeling homesick.

 She planted it on the grounds of the Arcade Boarding House where she was living.
-Against all odds, the Scottish rose tree grew and still continues to grow today.
+Against all odds, the Scottish rose tree grew and continues to grow today.

-The rose tree, also referred to as “Tombstone’s Real Shady Lady”, has been listed in the Guinness Book of World Records and covers over 5,000 square feet.
+The rose tree, also referred to as “Tombstone’s Real Shady Lady”, has been listed in the Guinness Book of World Records and covers over 8,000 square feet.

-10. Drive by Historic Buildings
+Drive by Historic Buildings

 Many historic buildings are scattered around Tombstone and are not just confined to Allen Street.